Orla Guerin: BBC career

-On 23 February 2018, Guerin published an investigative report titled "The shadow over Egypt", where she reported the alleged forced disappearance of Egyptian Nationals, including a young female called Zubeida, whose mother claimed was kidnapped by security forces in April 2017.
+On 23 February 2018, Guerin published an investigative report titled "The shadow over Egypt", where she reported the alleged forced disappearance of Egyptian nationals, including a young woman called Zubeida who, her mother claimed, had been kidnapped by security forces in April 2017.
 On 26 February 2018 a live interview was broadcast on Egyptian ON TV network, where Zubeida and her husband were interviewed by Amr Adib, a prominent pro-regime reporter.
-The interview revealed that Zubeida had been estranged from her mother since April 2017, got married and had just had a baby just two weeks prior to the BBC report.
-However, on 27 February 2018, Zubeida's mother stated in a live phone-in interview with the Istanbul-based opposition Mekameleen TV station that she stood with all her previous claims and implied that Zubeida was under duress to perform the interview.
-On 28 February 2018, reports emerged that Zubeida's mother was arrested by the Egyptian security forces.
+The interview revealed that Zubeida had been estranged from her mother since April 2017, got married and had had a baby just two weeks prior to the BBC report.
+However, on 27 February 2018, Zubeida's mother stated in a live phone-in interview with the Istanbul-based opposition Mekameleen TV station that she stood by all her previous claims and implied that Zubeida had been under duress to perform the interview.
+On 28 February 2018, reports emerged that Zubeida's mother had been arrested by the Egyptian security forces.

 In 2019, Guerin was the BBC correspondent in Caracas, the Venezuelan capital, during the 2019 Venezuelan presidential crisis and protests.

 In January 2020, Guerin's reporting from the Yad Vashem Center in Jerusalem on the 75th anniversary of the liberation of Auschwitz caused controversy, being criticised for appearing to link the Israeli–Palestinian conflict to the Holocaust.
 Over footage of Israeli troops visiting the center, she said, "The state of Israel is now a regional power.
 For decades, it has occupied Palestinian territories.
 But some here will always see their nation through the prism of persecution and survival."
 She was accused of antisemitism, and of inserting her personal bias against Israel into the Holocaust Memorial ceremony, without relevance to what the report was about.
 The Campaign Against Antisemitism made a complaint to the BBC and threatened to make a report to Ofcom.